mroberts1/BOOTSTRA.386/floppy/index.md

 "I still don't see it" Kat says as Orion opens a book, "The Wretched of the Earth" by Frantz Fanon with all these sheets of paper scribbled all over it strewn out, "Just hear me out here.
 Tell me if I'm talking about computers"

-And now if you allow me to quote again from the Dreams of Tomorrow:
+And now if you allow me to quote from the *Dreams of Tomorrow*:

 > The unwashed hippy stroked his beard as the thoughts of centuries whisked through his hairs.
-He raised the book up and adjusted his glasses and like a Pentacostal preacher condemning the damn he quoth "The intermediary must render the oppressed legible and governable to the dominator.
+He raised the book up and adjusted his glasses and like a Pentecostal preacher condemning the damn he quoth "The intermediary must render the oppressed legible and governable to the dominator.
 They serve to enforce with plausible deniability, reproduce the ideology, buffer against collective action, and provide contingent and revocable privilege.
-They facilite the role of both the opressor and the liberator"
+They facilitate the role of both the oppressor and the liberator"

 > The other team members look at each other confused thinking this sounds more like the Battle of Algiers than a description of the personal computer.
 Orion flips a few pages and looks at his notes and continues:

 > "You need to surveil thousands, reduce the information asymmetry, make it so your repression isn't deligitimizing, outsource the operational friction, convert structural inequality to perceived meritocracy and ensure loyalty through existential dependency."
 Structurally, in capitalism, the computer both deskills and, eventually eliminates the disciplining role.
 It's not about freeing up labor, it's about making Fredrick Taylor's Scientific Management move from hour precision to second.
-This, and I contend, only this is why coroporate america will buy computers."
+This, and I contend, only this is why corporate America will buy computers."

+## The Weekend

 # Week 3